 FIRST WAVE is a free technology program led by youth in the Rockaway Waterfront Alliance (RWA), intended to connect young people, who are up to date on technology, with older adults and immigrants to teach them to use social media, the internet and cell phone technology.

-First Wave meets every Tuesday 4-6PM at the RISE Center located at 58-03 Rockaway Beach Boulevard, Rockaway, NY.
+First Wave meets every week at the RISE Center located at 58-03 Rockaway Beach Boulevard, Rockaway, NY.
 To find out the schedule for classes contact us at: firstname.lastname@example.org

 First Wave was first developed by RWA after Storm Sandy, to connect youth with vulnerable populations of senior citizens and immigrants to teach them to use technology in emergency disasters.
 RWA worked closely with NYC Office of Emergency Management and other local community groups to connect them to the city's Notify NYC Alert System.